emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has no watchlists, history or continue watching. ❌
 1. Site has no sorting or content discoverability options. ❌
 1. Site does not have 4K content. ❌

 ***
-## SpenEmbed
-### Score: 11/22
-1. Streams load very fast. ✔️
-1. Has 1080p and can be lowered. ✔️
-1. Good for new content, but struggles to find older stuff. ⚠️
-1. 7 sources and does not auto-switch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI has lots of room for improvement. ❌
-1. Has built in subs for most content. ✔️
-1. Site has movies and shows, but not much anime. ⚠️
-1. Site has continue watching. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌

-***